jaderigby/segments/README.md

 Let's face it: Humans don't pay attention to grids.
 So why should our website layouts?
 Introducing Segments!

+## It All Starts With Panels ##

+The first element that you need is called a "segment".
+This is the container for your segments.
+It is similar to how many libraries use a "container".
+What makes it unique, though, is that fact that it facilitates some modern web design paradigms.
+"Huh"?

+Take for example, a webpage that has a section with a background color that extends the length of the site, but the content is obviously limited to the center &ndash; expanding only so far.
+This is easily.

 ## We Don't Need No Stinking Grids &ndash; The Basics ##